-I am a second-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
-I'm physically located at Cornell's NYC Tech campus.
+I am a third-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
+I'm located at the Cornell Tech campus in NYC.

 My research is in theoretical and applied cryptography.
 Currently, I am focusing on cryptography for cloud security and

 My non-technical interests include censorship, privacy, legal and ethical issues related to information security, and the intersection of technology and society.